wgross/envDSL/README.md

   ...
 }
 ```
-This Cmdlet look at current windows principal to determine Admin rights.
-Obvioulsy this is not working on .Net Core.
+This Cmdlet looks at the current windows principal to determine if Admin rights are avaliable.
+Obviously this is not working on .Net Core.

 ## Manipulate Path Variables